- 1 Bedrooms

-Make sure to get the manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest storing the contact's information in your cell phone and wallet.
+Make sure you get the manager's contact telephone number and entry/exit procedures for your vacation property.
+We suggest saving the contact's information in your smartphone and wallet.

 During your Stay

-- You could need instructions for a gas fireplace, Television set or spa tub.
-Contact your rental manager.
+- You might need instructions for a fireplace, Television set or spa.
+Call your rental manager.
 They are there to help.
-A quick phone call avoids many complications.
+A quick phone call eliminates many complications.

-- Please remember to respect your neighbors.
-Residents often times live within earshot.
+- Please be considerate of the neighborhood. .
 Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.